anas-desoki-dev/file-routing-engine/README.md

 1. **Network Overhead:** Transferring thousands of tiny files individually across a corporate network is agonizingly slow.
 2. **Windows Path Limits:** Deeply nested engineering folders constantly hit the Windows 260-character `MAX_PATH` limit, causing silent transfer failures.
 3. **Human Error:** A single typo in a file's serial number can send it to the wrong project directory, losing the document forever.
-4. **UI Freezing:** Loading 100,000+ files into a standard desktop GUI crashes the application.
+4. **UI Freezing:** Loading tens of thousands of files into a standard desktop GUI crashes the application.

 ## 💡 The Solution & Core Features